 After completing all of the steps, my face had the amazing blurred-like photofinishing effect that I love about zinc sunscreens, but without the chalky color.
 My pores looked smaller and clean as a whistle.
 After a full-day of wear without any makeup besides the tinted spot treatment, my skin really felt incredible—not oily, not dry; just glowy and even.
 My doorman even asked me if I was wearing makeup (for once).

 When I got home, the unexpected bonus revealed itself: my perioral dermatitis outbreak was gone.
 The flaky patch of pustules and redness around my mouth had completely disappeared, even after I washed the daytime products off.
 I don’t mean that my PD got better, I mean it was gone.
 Gagged, shook, pressed—whatever you want to call it, I was all of those; and instantaneously very hooked.
 It’s so incredibly rare to see such quick results from a product that it almost feels like witchcraft.
-At night, I washed, applied the serum and cream, and went to bed feeling like I had found a new Holy Grail product for keeping perioral dermatitis and breakouts at bay.
+(In fact, POD is one of the most persistent skin conditions, as it generally requires a long period of treatment to achieve clear, bump-free results).
+At night, I washed, applied the serum and cream, and went to bed feeling like I had found a new holy grail product for keeping perioral dermatitis and breakouts at bay.